HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

-a marriage relation can be treated as a negative example: if, for example, A is B's parent / children / sibling, then A is not likely to be married to B. We include a TSV file in `data/non-spouses.tsv` containing such relations sampled from Freebase.
+a marriage relation can be treated as a negative example: if, for example, A is B's parent / children / sibling, then A is not likely to be married to B. We include a TSV file in `data/non-spouses.tsv` containing such relations sampled from Freebase, which should have been downloaded in the archive.

 2. A pair of the same person is a negative example of `has_spouse` relations, e.g., "Barack Obama" cannot be married to "Barack Obama".

-3. If the existing knowledge base of married couples (the `data/spouses.csv` file) contains the fact that person A is married to person B and person C is married to person D, then it is unlikely that person A is married to person C.
+3. If the existing knowledge base of married couples (the `data/spouses.tsv` file) contains the fact that person A is married to person B and person C is married to person D, then it is unlikely that person A is married to person C.